2021 American Renaissance Conference

 The Decisive Decade

-Even among the English-speaking peoples, the momentum towards nationalism can only grow, but optimism is justified only if we never let up, never retreat, never lose heart.
-Join us for an unforgettable weekend as we prepare for the decisive decade that is dawning.
+Racial consciousness is clearly rising, but optimism is justified only if we never let up, never retreat, never lose heart.
+Join us for an unforgettable weekend as we prepare for this decisive decade.
+Here’s how one past attendee describes our conferences.

 Register now for the American Renaissance Conference

-The conference will begin on Friday, May 29, 2020, with registration from 5:00 to 7:00 p.m.
-There will be a reception followed by opening remarks from the American Renaissance staff.
-Latecomer registration is at 8:30 a.m. on Saturday, May 30, and the program will begin promptly at 9:00 a.m.
+The conference will begin on Friday, November 12 with registration from 5:00 to 7:00 p.m.
+There will be a reception followed by opening remarks from American Renaissance staff.
+Latecomer registration is at 8:30 a.m. on Saturday, November 13, and the program will begin promptly at 9:00 a.m.

 Gentlemen will wear jackets and ties — equivalent dress for ladies — to all conference events.